DCAN-Labs/cdni-brain/docs/msi-login.md

 ## Logging in to MSI

+**Remote Desktop**

 See [our Tier 1 Resources page](hpc.md) for how to log in to an [OnDemand](https://ondemand.msi.umn.edu/pun/sys/dashboard/batch_connect/sessions) Desktop and other ways to access MSI.

+When you use an OnDemand Desktop, you are automatically placed on a compute node with the resources listed on the Desktop creation page.
+You will still need to ssh into a login node if you want to grab a srun.

 To connect via ssh in a terminal, you will have to have the SSH keys properly configured for the MSI cluster you are trying to connect to.
 MSI has a [guide for setting up SSH keys](https://www.msi.umn.edu/support/faq/how-do-i-setup-ssh-keys) for the first time but can be confusing so we have simplified the steps below.
 You can [learn more about SSH here.](https://www.cloudflare.com/learning/access-management/what-is-ssh/)